adobe/NLP-Cube/README.md

 Results are reported against the test files for each language (available in the UD 2.2 corpus) using the 2018 conll eval script.
 Please see more info about what [each metric represents here](http://universaldependencies.org/conll18/evaluation.html).

+Notes:
-Note: we are in the process of training version 1.1 of the models which do not require embeddings (performance will be roughly similar, but models won't need the large vector embedding files).
+* version 1.1 of the models no longer need the large external vector embedding files.
+This makes loading the 1.1 models faster and less RAM-intensive.
+* all reported results here are end-2-end. (e.g. we test the tagging accuracy on our own segmented text, as this is the real use-case; CoNLL results are mostly reported on "gold" - or pre-segmented text, leading to higher accuracy for the tagger/parser/etc.)

 |Language|Model|Token|Sentence|UPOS|XPOS|AllTags|Lemmas|UAS|LAS|
 |--------|-----|:---:|:------:|:--:|:--:|:-----:|:----:|:-:|:-:|